reportportal/docs/docs/installation-steps/DeployWithoutDocker.md

 ---
 sidebar_position: 5
-sidebar_label: Deploy ReportPortal without Docker
+sidebar_label: Deploy without Docker
 ---

+# Deploy without Docker

 ***The instruction designed for the version 5.3.5 and might be outdated for the latest versions.
 Do not hesitate to contribute and send us a pull request with updates.
 We appreciate your help!***

-# Deploy ReportPortal without Docker

 In order to get started with ReportPortal on Red Hat Family and Ubuntu Linux distributions non-Docker/Kubernetes usage, please use the following links